ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/aarch64-unknown-none.rst

 Prerequisites
 -------------

-This target uses the LLVM ``rust-lld`` linker and is qualfied for use with the version of ``rust-lld`` bundled with Ferrocene.
+This target uses the LLVM ``rust-lld`` linker and is qualified for use with the version of ``rust-lld`` bundled with Ferrocene.

 Required compiler flags